tamj0rd2/cookiecutter-drfreact/README.md

 * *localdb_name* - The name of your local database
 * *localdb_username* - The username for your local database
 * *localdb_password* - The password for your local database (must not be blank if you are using PostgreSQL)
+* *use_bootstrap* - Choose whether or not to include bootstrap in the project.
+Bootstrap is added through webpack rather than through the Django template.
 * *heroku_deployment_method* - The method you want to use to deploy to Heroku
   * *1 (auto)* - if you want to use deployment Method 1 (described further down)
   * *2 (manual)* - if you want to use deployment Method 2 (described further down)